-The best advice I would give is to try a few out, and see how you get on with them.
-Obviously, if your games/training is always of a relatively shorter duration then they won’t be of any real benefit, though some companies do also manufacture specific ‘recovery’ gels now, that may be of some use after particularly heavy sessions.
+The best advice remains to try a few out, and see how you get on with them.
+Obviously, if your games/training are always of a relatively shorter duration then they won’t be of any real benefit, though some companies do also manufacture specific ‘recovery’ gels now, that may be of some use after particularly heavy sessions.
 Do check the packaging of any gels for additional ingredients though – many contain caffeine for example, which some people like to monitor their intake of.

 Do be aware that gels are not really aimed at the more recreational trainer – they’re obviously high in sugar and contain a not-insignificant amount of calories, so unless your sporting goals are performance-based then they’re not really going to be ideal.
 As with any sports supplement, remember also that gels should always be used only on the firm foundations of a solid healthy diet, and not as a stop-gap or substitute for good basic nutritional principles.